 To qualify as the PPR, the home must be the owner’s only or main home, although an election may be made to treat another home, possibly a holiday home, as the PPR for CGT purposes.
 The election must be made within 2 years of the acquisition of the second or further property.
 The election may have effect for up to 2 years prior to the date on which it is made.

-There could be many reasons why the owner may wish for a second home to be treated as the PPR, and enjoy the benefits of the CGT exemption.
-It may be that he has no intention of selling the main family home during his lifetime, in which case he would be better off electing for the second home to be treated as the PPR so that on an eventual sale of the second home it would be exempt from CGT.
+There could be a number of reasons why the owner may wish for a second home to be treated as the PPR, and enjoy the benefits of the CGT exemption.
+It may be that he has no intention of selling the main family home during his lifetime, in which case he would be better off electing for the second home to be treated as the PPR so that on the sale of the second home it would be exempt from CGT.
 Alternatively, it may be that the second home is in an expensive location, and that its value is increasing faster than the value of the main house, and the owner is anticipating a sale of the second home.
-Whatever the reason, the owner has the right to choose whichever of his homes to be his PPR provided an election is made within the first two years of acquiring the second property.
+Whatever the reason, the owner has the right to choose whichever of his homes is to be treated as his PPR provided the election is made within the two year time-limit mentioned above.
 Once an election has been made, it may be varied at any time to treat another property as the PPR.
 The election may also treat the variation as being effective for up to 2 years prior to the date on which it is made.

 Where the owner does not live in the property throughout the period of ownership, the following periods of absence will also be regarded as relievable from CGT provided that the home is the owner’s PPR both before, and after the period of absence: